LukasBeaton/bond-metric/README.markdown

 I used Simplcov and Coveralls to ensure that the test coverage of the project does not degrade over time.
 It is currently 100% and I aim to keep it that way.

 #### Structs
 I used Ruby's Struct library to model my entities.
-For the small scale of this library it seemed like a very simple way to create a class object without the overhead of actually creating a class.
-It also allowed be to be explicit about the attributes on my entities and allowed me to easily create convenience methods and validations.
+For the small scale of this project it seemed like a very simple way to create a class object without the overhead of actually creating a class.
+It also allowed me to be explicit about the attributes on my entities, create convenience methods and create validations.

 #### Reserved Words
 I noticed that the values "yield" and "type" are used as headers in the CSV file.
 I explicitly avoided using these words, as much as possible, in my implementation.
 For instance, using these words as field names can cause issues in Ruby applications, especially with Rails and ActiveRecord.